Do You Believe in Miracles? USA vs USSR and the Night Hockey Changed History

 Herb Brooks, coach

-Well depicted in the 2004’s film by Gavin O’Connor, Miracle, the road to the Olympic gold medal was tough and unexpected for the US representative.
-The team was primarily made of amateur players, with little experience in the major leagues.
+Well depicted in the 2004 Miracle film, by Gavin O’Connor, the road to Olympic gold was harsh and unexpected for the US representative.
+The team was primarily made up of amateur players with little experience in the major leagues.
 It was the youngest team in US history to play in the Olympics.
 Herb Brooks selected them and started with his demanding training method.
-Previously, Brooks had tested the candidates with a 300-questions psychological trial, to understand how they would react under pressure.
+Previously, Brooks had tested the candidates with a 300-question psychological test to understand how they would react under pressure.
 Then he pushed them to their limit.

-Back in his youth, Brooks was a professional player and a member of the 1960 Olympic team, only to become the last cut the week before the Games started.
+In his youth, Brooks was a professional player and a member of the 1960 Olympic team, only to be cut the week before the Games began.

 Brooks watched his teammates win the gold medal while sitting on the couch.
 It was a humbling moment, but also something that worked on his mentality.
 To be one step away from success and not be able to achieve it.
 In 1980, his players knew it.
 He would have done everything he could to win.